mikalhart/Glowing-Puck-Network/Build-Guide.md

 ## Materials

-You'll need to procure a handful of electronic and hardware items to build this project.
+You'll need to procure a handful of inexpensive electronic and hardware items to build this project.

 ### Electronic Components